eskayML/eskayML/README.md

 - 🌱 I’m currently learning how to use **Deep learning**

-- 💬 Ask me anything about **Classification, Regression and Data exploration**
+- 💬 Ask me anything about **Classification, Regression and Data Manipulation**

 - 📫 How to reach me **kalusam619@gmail.com**